Pak to send special plane to China to receive first tranche of anti-COVID-19 vaccine | Health

 The move comes after Pakistan Foreign Minister Shah Mehmood Qureshi on January 21, following a call with his Chinese counterpart Wang Yi, had announced that China will provide 500,000 doses of COVID-19 vaccines to Pakistan by January 31.

-He said that Beijing had asked Islamabad to send an airplane to get the vaccines.
+He said that Beijing had asked Islamabad to send an aeroplane to get the vaccines.

 Pakistan has approved two foreign anti-COVID vaccines as of now, including the Chinese Sinopharm COVID-19 vaccine, for emergency use in the country.